What does a Ranger do?

 - Conduct regular patrols to monitor and protect natural resources.

-- Enforce park rules, regulations, and laws to ensure the safety and preservation of the environment.
+- Enforce park rules, regulations, and laws to ensure safety and compliance.

-- Respond to emergencies, including medical incidents, wildlife encounters, and natural disasters.
+- Respond to emergencies, including medical incidents, fires, and natural disasters.

-- Provide information and education to visitors about park rules, wildlife, and environmental conservation.
+- Provide information and educational programs to visitors about the park and its resources.

-- Maintain records of activities, incidents, and observations within the park.
+- Maintain records of activities, incidents, and observations.

 Qualifications

-- A high school diploma or equivalent is required; a bachelor's degree in environmental science, forestry, or a related field is preferred.
+- A high school diploma or equivalent is required; a bachelor's degree in a related field is preferred.

 - Previous experience in a similar role, such as park ranger, wildlife management, or law enforcement, is highly desirable.

-- Strong knowledge of environmental laws, regulations, and conservation practices.
+- Strong knowledge of environmental science, wildlife management, and conservation practices.

 - Excellent communication and interpersonal skills to interact with the public and other stakeholders.